 Egg 101 – Egg Nutrition Facts

-Eggs are an all-natural source of high-quality protein and a number of other nutrients, all for 70 calories an egg.
+Eggs are an all-natural source of high-quality protein and a number of other nutrients, all for 70 calories per large egg.
 Cost-effective and versatile, the unique nutritional composition of eggs can help meet a variety of nutrient needs of children through older adults.

-Plus, nutrition research suggests eggs can play a role in weight management, muscle strength, healthy pregnancy, brain function, eye health and more.
+Plus, nutrition research suggests eggs can play a role in weight management, muscle strength, healthy pregnancy, brain function, eye health and more (see below!).
 In fact, according to a recent review and meta-analysis, eating one egg a day reduces risk of stroke by 12 percent.
 Also, a new study indicates adding eggs to a salad increases vitamin E absorption.

 Take a look at some quick egg nutrition facts.

 More than 40 years of research has demonstrated that healthy adults can enjoy eggs without significantly impacting their risk of heart disease.

 Although eggs are a common food allergy in children, research suggests most kids outgrow this allergy.